 - Sandberg is licensed to undertake GPR surveys.

 - We train all our GPR surveyors in-house to the highest standards.

 - We have a wide range of GPR equipment, suitable for just about any survey.

 - All surveyors hold CSCS cards.

 - We have appropriate insurance and professional indemnity insurance.

-In most cases, we collect the GPR data on regular grids and save it electronically for off-site processing, analysis and interpretation.
+We usually collect the GPR data on regular grids and save it electronically for off-site processing, analysis and interpretation.
 In most cases, this produces the best possible results.
-However, we can undertake site mark-up if this is required.
+However, we can undertake site markup if this is required.